sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 ```

 Much like react-router, we specify the route name and point it to a component that we have imported (here, we store them in a `routes/index.js` file, but they could live anywhere).
+The provided hooks (which are called [navigation guards](https://router.vuejs.org/guide/advanced/navigation-guards.html)) can be asynchronous and hold transitions until a promise has resolved.

 We can specify a path, just like in Ember but we can also attach additional information in any format we want.
 This becomes really handy for when you want to mark some pages as public and some that need authentication.
 In Ember, you would do that in the `route.js` file for a particular route/path but in Vue, you handle it all here.
+The route files in Ember are optional of course, but you still need to address the problem of adding blanket rules to routes (like `ember-simple-auth`'s `AuthenticatedRouteMixin`).
-This can be really nice because it allows us to either write one large `beforEach` function, like you see at the bottom of the file or you can write those functions individually for every route (like you see for the `login` route).
+Having everything addressed in one file can be really nice because it allows us to either write one large `beforEach` function, like you see at the bottom of the file or you can write those functions individually for every route (like you see for the `login` route).

 So, the pattern is very similar to routes in Ember, but you are keeping your logic in one file rather than spread across a ton of different route object files that may or may not extend from one another.